NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 ### error.knowledge_graph.edge.attribute.empty

-**Message:** Empty attributes in edge
+**Message:** Empty attributes in Edge

 **Context:** identifier

-**Description:** Value of 'attributes' slot in Knowledge Graph edge must contain a list of one or more attributes!
+**Description:** Value of 'attributes' property in Knowledge Graph edge must contain a list of one or more attributes!

 ### error.knowledge_graph.edge.attribute.not_array

-**Message:** The attributes are not an array in edge
+**Message:** The attributes are not an array in Edge

 **Context:** identifier

-**Description:** Value of the 'attributes' slot in Knowledge Graph edge must be an array of attributes!
+**Description:** Value of the 'attributes' property in Knowledge Graph edge must be an array of attributes!

 ### error.knowledge_graph.edge.attribute.type_id.unknown